deepakkum21/Python/PythonCore/14 classes.md

                      className.var=value
     - outside the class using className.var= value
 5. **modification of static var**
-    - either by using className or by self if it is in class method(havung @classmethod anotation)
+    - either by using className or by self if it is in class method(having @classmethod anotation)
     - but not using objref or by using self in instance method (infact this will lead in creation of instance var)

 ## Copy in Python